Richmond, British Columbia: Health care

-Health care in Richmond is overseen by the Vancouver Coastal Health Authority, which also covers the City of Vancouver, District of West Vancouver, City of North Vancouver, and District of North Vancouver as well as coastal regions of British Columbia.
+Health care in Richmond is overseen by the Vancouver Coastal Health Authority.

 Richmond Hospital, located on the southeast corner of Westminster Highway and Gilbert Road, is undergoing redevelopment.
-In 2018 the Ministry of Health approved an 8 floor acute care tower redevelopment plan to replace the aging north tower.
+In 2018, the Ministry of Health approved an 8-floor acute care tower redevelopment plan to replace the aging north tower.
 On 2 July 2020, the provincial government announced the acute care tower concept plan was being updated, with an additional floor (9 total) and announcement of expanded and renewed ER, ICU, Pharmacy, along with renovations to the south tower to include more inpatient psychiatric beds along with a psych ER.

+In addition to the hospital, Vancouver Coastal Health operates two Urgent and Primary Care Centres (UPCC) in the city, one in the City Centre and another in East Cambie.

 The city is known internationally as the headquarters of the Canadian Hemochromatosis Society, and also as the city where the National Annual Hemochromatosis Awareness Month was initiated by former Mayor G. H. Blair in 1987.

 Emergency services

-The Richmond Fire Rescue Department, established in 1897, is responsible for providing both fire and extrication services in Richmond.
-Richmond Fire-Rescue has seven fire halls, and responds to fire-rescue calls and medical emergencies.
+The Richmond Fire-Rescue Department, established in 1897, is responsible for providing both fire and extrication services in Richmond.
+The department has seven fire halls and responds to fire rescue calls and medical emergencies.
 It also provides emergency services at Vancouver International Airport.
 There are fire stations located in City Centre, Steveston, Cambie, Sea Island, Hamilton, Shellmont, and Crestwood.

-The City of Richmond utilizes the Royal Canadian Mounted Police as its primary form of municipal law enforcement with their main detachment located on No 5 Road near the Ironwood area.
-The local RCMP also has community police stations located in City Centre, South Arm, and Steveston.
+The City of Richmond utilizes the Royal Canadian Mounted Police as its primary form of municipal law enforcement, with their main detachment located on No. 5 Road in the Ironwood area.
+The Richmond RCMP also has community police stations located in City Centre, South Arm, and Steveston.

 The British Columbia Ambulance Service provides the city with emergency medical response.

 Education

 Richmond is home to a campus of Kwantlen Polytechnic University, Sprott Shaw College and Trinity Western University.
 The British Columbia Institute of Technology also runs an aerospace technology campus in Sea Island near Vancouver International Airport.

-Richmond has 10 secondary schools and 38 elementary schools, including three Montessori schools, two late French immersion schools, and six early French immersion schools.
-They are overseen by School District 38 Richmond.
+School District 38 Richmond oversees 10 public secondary schools and 38 public elementary schools, including three Montessori schools, two late French immersion schools, and six early French immersion schools.
 The district also hosts two International Baccalaureate programs, located at Richmond Secondary School and Hugh Boyd Secondary School.

 The Conseil scolaire francophone de la Colombie-Britannique, headquartered in Richmond, operates one Francophone primary school in that city: école des Navigateurs.

-Richmond International High School and College is a private school founded in 1991.
+Richmond is also home to a number of private schools providing K-12 education, including Richmond Christian School, Muslim School of British Columbia, St. Paul's Elementary School, St. Joseph the Worker Elementary School, Richmond Jewish Day School, Choice School for the Gifted and Exceptional, Cornerstone Christian Academy, Chaoyin Bilingual School, and previously Pythagoras Academy and Richmond International High School and College.